Potatoes, cheese, and bacon? What's not to love about Irish nachos and the perfect snack attack for Super Bowl Sunday!

 To give you some background on these party treats, Irish nachos are fried or baked potato slices topped with all the delicious things you’d expect to find on nachos and some tasty extras in this case, bacon.

 This genius dish, perfect for any summer gathering, is said to have been invented by J. Gilligan’s Irish Bar and Grill in Arlington, Texas.

 You know the Texans!
 It’s "go big or go home", as the Americans say.

 Why not mix up the topping on these bad boys for the vegetarians in your lives and try them with pepper or olives.
 You could even whip up a nice salsa to go on the side.

-Your guests will definitely thank you for this recipe for any gatherings you might have this fall/winter season.
+Your guests will definitely thank you for this recipe for any gatherings you might have throughout the year.

 Irish nachos recipe